- How does one become a Cal State East Bay student?

 To qualify for Admission with Honors, applicants must also fully satisfy the Subject Requirements for admission to Cal State East Bay.
 Students admitted with Honors are eligible for the CSUEB University Honors Program (see the University Honors Program section in the Student Services chapter of this catalog).

 First-Time Freshmen.
-Admission with Honors is conferred on a student whose high school GPA is at least 3.50, counting all subjects used to determine admissibility beginning with the tenth grade.
+The status of Admission with Honors is conferred on a student whose high school GPA is a minimum of 3.50, counting all subjects used to determine admissibility beginning with the tenth grade.

 Upper Division Transfers.
-Admission with Honors is conferred on a student whose combined all-college GPA is at least 3.50 based on transferable work completed.
+The status of Admission with Honors is conferred on a student whose combined all-college GPA is a minimum 3.50 based on transferable work completed.

 Students who have completed fewer than 60 transferable semester college units (or fewer than 90 quarter units) are considered lower division transfer students.
 Students who have completed 60 or more transferable semester college units (90 or more quarter units) are considered upper division transfer students.
 Students who complete college units during high school or during the summer immediately following high school graduation are considered first-time freshmen and must meet those admission requirements.
 Transferable courses are those designated for baccalaureate credit by the college or university offering the courses and accepted as such by the campus to which the applicant seeks admission.